varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 When a relationship is observed for the first time it is created and marked as active based on the date it was observed.
 When a relationship is terminated similar logic is used and the relationship is terminated based on the date of the observed termination.
 By nature these exist exclusively with no relation to any other observed relationship.
-A Driving Key is required when a relationship should be tracked, observed and terminated based around a central Business Concept vs the relationship itself.
+A Driving Key is required when a relationship should be tracked, observed and terminated based around a central Business Concept and not simply the relationship itself.
-Effectivity is then started and ended based on when a Business Concept was first observed and when a relationship change occurs on the driving business concept.
+Effectivity is then started and ended based on when a Business Concept was first observed and when a relationship change occurs on the driving Business Concept.

 ### Tracking by Historical Relationship